 - Avoid clutter.
 That means not allowing toys and magazines to collect on the floor, and keeping furniture and other surfaces as free of figurines and decorative “dust collectors” as possible.

-If you need expert advice on how to reduce household dust, contact the experts at Stack Heating and Cooling.
+If you need expert advice on how to reduce household dust, contact the experts at Stack Heating, Cooling, Plumbing and Electric.
 We’ve served greater Cleveland since 1976.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about indoor air quality and other HVAC topics, download our free Home Comfort Resource guide.